What Is the Rotator Cuff?

 The Rotator Cuff tendons can be torn with a traumatic injury, or with wear and repetitive use over time.

 Tears in the Rotator Cuff can be within the muscle itself or at the site where the tendon attaches to the bone.
 There are different types of Rotator Cuff tears: partial tears where only a portion of the muscle or tendon is torn, or full-thickness tears where the tear extends throughout the entire muscle or tendon.
 If the injury involves a complete tear through the muscle to the tendon, then it is called a rupture.
 Rotator Cuff tears have been found to have fewer stem cells than normal tendons.

 Treatments for Rotator Cuff tears

 Small tears in the Rotator Cuff usually do not heal on their own but the pain associated with them can sometimes be helped with physical therapy alone.
-Larger tears traditionally would be treated with surgery.
+Larger tears traditionally would be treated with shoulder surgery.
 However, surgery can have a long downtime and often fail, or re-tear.
 Now stem cells can be used to treat many of these tears.
 Tendon ruptures cannot be helped with stem cells and still require surgery to fix.